SwedbankPay/developer.swedbankpay.com/_includes/card-authorization-transaction.md

 The `authorization` resource contains information about an authorization transaction made towards a payment.
 To create a new `authorization` transaction, perform a `POST` towards the URI obtained from the `payment.authorization.id` from the `payment` resource below.
-All operations that target the payment resource directly produce a response similar to the example seen below.
+The example is abbreviated for brevity.

 {:.code-header}
 **Request**